drewwalton19216801/goemu6502/README.md

 # GoEmu6502

 ## What is this?
 A 6502 emulation library written in Go!
+It intends to be as cycle-timing-accurate as possible, though it may fail some tests.
+Please file a GitHub issue if this is the case.

 ## Why is this?